PTsolvers/Galileo23-MC1-GPU/README.md

 > :bulb: Note the exclamation mark `!` in the function name.
 This is a Julia convention if the function modifies the arguments passed to it.

-Use the following template for the compute functions:
+Create a new script, `diffusion_2D_fun.jl`, where you will use the following template for the compute functions:
 ```julia
 function update_q!()
     Threads.@threads for iz = 1:size(C, 2)